skybreakerW/quizgame/README.md

     > JavaScript

 ### Description:
-    > A basic game that brings forth the concepts of html, css and javascript.
+    > A basic game that brings forth the concepts of HTML, CSS and JavaScript.